google/data-layer-helper/README.md

 A command array is a normal JavaScript array, where the first element is a string.
 The string contains the key of the value to update, followed by a dot (.), followed by the name of the method to invoke on the value.
-In the above example, the key to update is 'abc', and the method to invoke is the 'push' method.
+In the above example, the key to update is `abc`, and the method to invoke is the `push` method.
 The string may be followed by zero or more arguments, which will be passed to the invoked method.

 If the given method name does not exist on the existing value, or if the invocation throws an